lukastk/maths-notes/Linear response functions.md

 ### Derivation

 The linear response function is the first-order term in the Volterra series.
-The Volterra series is a method ot
+The Volterra series is a method to capture the non-linear response of a system to some input.
+A Taylor series can be used for this if the response of the system is dependent solely on the value of the input at that particular time.
+The Volterra series depends on the input of the system at *all* times.

 ### Example: Classical mechanics